 - Practice listening skills at British Council.

 - Watch TED Talk: “10 Ways to Have a Better Conversation” by Celeste Headlee

 $ Listening Skills 101 course at Universalclass

-Learn more about the #1 Skill Employers Want: Communication.
+Learn more – Communication Skills at the Sticky Wiki and at the #1 Skill Employers Want: Communication.

 […] also: Listening Skills, and The Daily PlanIt Wiki page on communication with delicious links including listening […]

 […] See also The #1 Skill Employers Want and Listening Skills. […]